petrvanblokland/DesignDesignSpace/Program2019-03-10-Scales.md

 If a study is spread over a longer period of time, intensity can be lower for the same price.
 However, it requires more self-discipline for a student to take full advantage of the study and the support that we can offer.

 The prices of the studies are indicators: a specific topic can be addressed in a couple of days.
-Or it can be the subject of a thourough study, taking a month or longer to complete.
+Or it can be the subject of a thorough study, taking a month or longer to complete.

-Lessons can be extended in time, if multiple students attend at the samr workshop or study.
+Lessons can be extended in time, if multiple students attend at the same workshop or study.

 * Initial online hangout, free of charge.
 * A single lesson, full of exercises for a whole day: **€170** per student